diablordking/Flutter_PassVault/SECURITY.md

 The following is considered in scope for security reports:

-- The NepPass mobile application (iOS and Android)
+- The PlaPass mobile application (iOS and Android)
-- Any dependencies directly utilized by the NepPass application
+- Any dependencies directly utilized by the PlaPass application
 - Build and release infrastructure

 ### Safe Harbor